Charles Townshend: Politics

-From 1749 - April 1754, Townshend was a member of the Board of Trade.
+From 1749 – April 1754, Townshend was a member of the Board of Trade.
 It was during this time that he first showed an interest in increasing British powers of taxation and control over the American colonies.
 In 1754 and 1755, he served as Lord of the Admiralty, but at the close of 1755, his passionate attack against the policy of the ministry caused his resignation.
 In the administration which was formed in November 1756, and which was ruled by William Pitt the Elder, the lucrative office of treasurer of the chamber was given to Townshend, but he retired the following Spring and George Grenville took over.
 The higher post of First Lord of the Admiralty then fell to Townshend's lot and his refusal to accept the nomination led to his exclusion from the new administration.

 In the dying days of Grenville's cabinet, to retain the administration of Lord Rockingham, Townshend accepted the position of Paymaster of The Forces, though he questioned the stability of the administration, calling it a "mere Lute-string administration" and stating that it was "pretty 'summer wear', but it will never stand the winter."

+Chancellor of the Exchequer

 Under the ministry of William Pitt the Elder, Townshend accepted the role of Chancellor of the Exchequer in August 1766.
 A few weeks later his urgent appeals to the Prime Minister for increased power were favorably answered, and he was admitted to the inner circle of the cabinet.
 The new chancellor proposed the continuance of the land tax at four shillings in the pound, while he held out hopes that it might be reduced next year to three shillings, whereupon his predecessor, William Dowdeswell, by the aid of the landed gentlemen, carried a motion that the reduction should take effect at once.
 Townshend pledged to find revenue in America with which to meet the deficiency caused by the reduction.

 Early in 1767, shortly after The Stamp Act was repealed owing to colonial protests and boycotts of British goods, Townshend proposed that the Parliament could procure revenue from the Americans without causing them offense via "external" import taxes instead of internal taxes.
 These were known as the Townshend Acts.
 The Acts passed resolutions for taxing several exports to America, such as glass, paint, paper and tea.
 The Townshend Acts established a Board of Commissioners in Boston to enforce them, which was seen as a threat to the American colonial tradition of self-government.
-He estimated these export taxes would produce a sum of £40,000 for the English treasury.
+He estimated these export taxes would produce a sum of £40,000 for the British treasury.
 He had the support of his cousin Thomas Townshend who was also a minister in the government.
 The Townshend Acts would be Townshend's last official act before his death.